Welcome to the New Year in Malaga and a whole new series of monthly posts on events. This one rounds up what’s on in Malaga in January.

 Organic markets selling locally-grown fruit, vegetables, dried fruit and nuts, homemade bread and cakes, and handmade cosmetics take place in

-Plaza Merced arts and crafts market takes place this month on Sunday 26 January between 11am and 6pm.
+El Zoco arts and crafts market takes place every Sunday on Muelle Uno between 11am and 6pm.

 Heads-up for February